 When it comes to building a website, there are some features that are so unique to your site that you think building a custom content management platform may be the way to go.
-Our panel of experts at Oshyn's Tech Mornings: Content Management event discuss whether or not they think creating your own unique CMS makes sense for your business.
+Our panel of experts at Oshyn's Tech Mornings: Content Management event discuss whether they think creating your own unique CMS makes sense for your business.

 Audience Member: “Quick question, with all the CMS platforms out there, does it ever come a point the user requirements are still so unique that it makes more sense to create a custom CMS?”